IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

 	# cp /tmp/schema.xml schema.xml
 	# cp /tmp/solrconfig.xml solrconfig.xml

+Note: Dataverse has customized Solr to boost results that come from certain indexed elements inside Dataverse, for example results matching on the name of a dataset.
+If you would like to remove this, edit your solrconfig.xml and remove the ``<str name="qf">`` element and its contents.

 With the Dataverse-specific schema in place, you can now start Solr and create the core that will be used to manage search information::

 	# cd /usr/local/solr-7.2.1
 	# bin/solr start
         # bin/solr create_core -c collection1 -d server/solr/collection1/conf/

 Solr Init Script
 ================